Emergency Services collaboration — the successes and pitfalls

 Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) has published the PEEL report into police-to-police collaboration.
 The report observes that whilst collaborations were brought in to help forces create efficiencies and provide a better service for the public, nationally forces are spending over a quarter of a billion pounds on collaborations every year without achieving the desired results.
 The report traces these issues through four themes:

 - skills and capabilities

 The report is welcome in that it encourages a greater focus on outcomes.
 It shines a spotlight on the fact that a number of collaborations are either not properly thought through from the outset or struggle without effective governance or skills.
-Collaboration in itself is pointless unless it achieves its key objectives which is to secure greater efficiency and effectiveness whether between police forces or other emergency services.
-An unfortunate result of the Policing & Crime Act 2017, that introduced a statutory duty to collaborate between emergency services, has been a tendency towards tokenism and collaboration for collaboration’s sake.
+Collaboration in itself is pointless unless it achieves its key objective which is to secure greater efficiency and effectiveness whether between police forces or other emergency services.
+An unfortunate result of the Policing & Crime Act 2017, which introduced a statutory duty to collaborate between emergency services, has been a tendency towards tokenism and collaboration for collaboration’s sake.
 Given that a number of collaborations require change management, this is something that cannot be taken lightly and the requisite degree of planning and focus needs to be applied if it is to be a success.

 The report sets out a number of pertinent observations:

 - too many collaborations do not have a clear purpose or objective that is understood by all involved;

 - some forces are not tracking the benefits of collaboration and fail to think beyond financial savings;

 - complicated and bureaucratic decision-making undermines the effectiveness of many collaborations; and